evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-3.md

 [^guard]:
 	**{ Reassurance }**:
-	If the PCs are smooth enough, the High Acolyte will lower his guard.
+	If the PCs are smooth enough, Efua will lower his guard.

 [^dream]:
     This is a dream representation of the Tendril Medallion.